Johan-Lagrange/CrystalViewer/README.md

 It also has display options like color, transparency, opacity, and roughness.

 # Special thanks and credits
-I want to thank Mark Holtkamp specifically, whose help and direction are what made this project possible.
+I want to thank Mark Holtkamp (who runs a site with similar function, [smorf.nl](https://smorf.nl)) specifically, whose help and direction are what made this project possible.
 Below are two resources linked from him that were invaluable in this project.
+His viewer has more features than this, and runs in the browser.
 The project primarily uses this algorithm from ["Computing and drawing crystal shapes"(1979) by Eric Dowty](http://www.minsocam.org/ammin/AM65/AM65_465.pdf)
 Functions for symmetry groups are from here: https://www.cryst.ehu.es/cryst/get_point_genpos.html